edubois/mvp-player/README.md

 /////////////////////////// INTRODUCTION ///////////////////////////////////////

+* MVP-PLAYER is a music player showing a great pattern: the model view presenter

 This is a proof of concept of a my personal way to implement the model view presenter pattern.